The 2024 Retreat theme is Paper + Thread

 This will be a 5-day retreat.

-You are invited to my studio in the heart of the Rocky Mountains to cut, fold, layer, collage, weave, glue and make paper as you explore its potential in two and three dimensions.
+You are invited to my studio in the heart of the Rocky Mountains to explore the potential of paper in two and three dimensions.
 Enjoy peaceful creative days in the tiny hamlet of Red Cliff, surrounded by mountains, the river, and aspen trees as they begin to change their glorious fall colors.
 Experiment with several techniques as you create a variety of paper objects that will intrigue your eyes and illuminate your spirit.
 All levels of art experience are invited.

 Over the years, this retreat has attracted people from all walks of life: from hobby paper crafters to professional artists; some are still working and others have retired; those who have experience with paper and others who do not; young, old, male female, librarians, teachers, kite flyers, translators, non- profit leaders, designers, therapists, and engineers.
 Everyone is welcome!